sga-noud/adaptive-mushroom/README.md

 *You can also change your original Mushroom theme if you have it installed already, but I'm not sure if it remains untouched inbetween Mushroom updates.
 Don't forget to refresh your theme with the `frontend.reload_themes` service.*

 ### 3. Configuring a new dashboard
+*Below steps were written for HA OS 2023.7, they might differ a little depending on your OS version.
+Adaptive Mushroom is compatible with 2024.2.*
 1. Create a new dashboard and visit it.
 2. Click on the 3 dots in the top right corner and hit `Edit dashboard`, confirm that you'll take control and check the box to start with an empty dashboard.
 3. Click the 3 dots again, `Edit dashboard` and then `Raw configuration editor`.